saipreethika12/CO-24_Binary_Nexus/README.md

 ## Running Example Programs
 Included in the repository are assembly programs demonstrating bubble sort and selection sort algorithms for individual processors.
 Instructions for running these programs are provided in the respective README files.

 ---

-Now, let's continue with Phase 2.
-Certainly, here's the revised section with the correct tense:

----

 ## Phase 2: Pipelining and Instruction Latency